Linear algebra and group theory: 12d. Wigner laws

 \section{12d.
 Wigner laws}

-In the continuous group case now, as a continuation of the above investigations, an interesting input comes from the various computations from chapter 6 above.
-In order to discuss all this, let us first recall some useful formulae from that chapter 6.
+In the continuous group case now, as a continuation of the above investigations, an interesting input comes from the various computations done some time ago in chapter 6.
+In order to discuss all this, let us first recall some useful formulae from chapter 6.
 One of the key results there, which is very useful in practice, was as follows: